cdaller/multi_anonymizer/readme.md

 Please note that if the xml uses namespaces the anonymization might not work when the xpath expression does not correctly use the correct namespace.

-Use the ```--namespace``` argument to add one or more namespaces to be used during xpatht selection.
+Use the ```--namespace``` argument to add one or more namespaces to be used during xpath selection.
 See the example section for - well - an example.

+Please note, as the right most colon in the input string is used as a separator between the filename and the selector, you must escape the colon in the xpath expression with a double colon!
+See examples for details.

 ## Installation